stitchfix/heroku-buildpack-pgbouncer/README.md

 - `ENABLE_STUNNEL_AMAZON_RDS_FIX` Default is unset.
 Set this var if you are connecting to an Amazon RDS instance of postgres.
  Adds `options = NO_TICKET` which is documented to make stunnel work correctly after a dyno resumes from sleep.
 Otherwise, the dyno will lose connectivity to RDS.
 - `PGBOUNCER_MAX_USER_CONNECTIONS` Default is 50.
 Set this var if you need to allow more than this many connections per-user to a database.
+- `PGBOUNCER_IDLE_TRANSACTION_TIMEOUT` If client has been in “idle in transaction” state longer, it will be disconnected. [seconds]
+- `PGBOUNCER_QUERY_TIMEOUT` Queries running longer than that are canceled.
+This should be used only with slightly smaller server-side statement_timeout, to apply only for network problems. [seconds]
+- `PGBOUNCER_LOG_VERBOSE` Increase verbosity.
+Mirrors “-v” switch on command line.
+Using “-v -v” on command line is same as verbose=2 in config.
+- `PGBOUNCER_RESET_QUERY_ALWAYS` Whether server_reset_query should be run in all pooling modes.
+When this setting is off (default), the server_reset_query will be run only in pools that are in sessions-pooling mode.
+Connections in transaction-pooling mode should not have any need for reset query.

 For more info, see [CONTRIBUTING.md](CONTRIBUTING.md)